This article contains affiliate links.

 White Light

 If you want to use your AR-15 for home defense, you need a flashlight.
 Lights rated to put up with rifle recoil cost a bit more, but it’s worth it.
-You also want something with enough power; 100 – 300 lumens is plenty for this purpose.
-Some people try to push it well beyond what is practical.
+You also want something with enough power; 500-ish lumens is plenty, but you can certainly go up to 1000.
+Many people go overboard here because they can.
+Either way, a white light requires training and practice to use well, so seek quality instruction.

 My favorites are: